tilderain/CaveStoryNDS/README.md

 By default sounds are loaded as .swav.
 You can get waveconv.exe from the official Nintendo DS SDK to convert wavs into ADPCM.

+Tile 0 is not rendered by default.
+Check PutStage_Back() to change it.

 ## Licensing